-- We tested 7 top-rated solutions including free Chrome extensions, delivery management platforms, and outdoor activity planners.
+We tested 6 top-rated solutions including basic route planners, delivery management platforms, and outdoor activity planners.

 Navigation apps like Google Maps, Waze, and Apple Maps are great at getting you from A to B. But what happens when you need to keep moving from B to C, D, E, F, and beyond?
 That's multi-stop route planning — and navigation apps are really bad at it.
 You can add multiple destinations, then change their order by dragging addresses up and down the list.
 But it's slow and inefficient, and there are better solutions.